2-Day Wine Tasting Itinerary in St. Helena

 254 St. Helena Highway, St. Helena, CA 94574, (707) 968-3362

-This iconic property recently completed a restoration of their historic winery, originally built in 1933 and among the first to open after the repeal of Prohibition.
-Famous for their cabernet sauvignon, Louis M. Martini Winery no doubt played a significant role in putting Napa cabernet on the map.
-The winery offers walk-in tastings in a variety of indoor and outdoor settings.
+This iconic property recently completed restoration of their historic winery, originally built in 1933 and among the first to open after the repeal of Prohibition.
+Famous for their Cabernet Sauvignon, Louis M. Martini Winery no doubt played a significant role in putting Napa Cabernet on the map.
+The winery offers tastings in a variety of indoor and outdoor settings.
 Choose from a flight of seasonal wines that change every three months, in-depth library tastings, or selections of Louis M. Martini’s most popular wines, paired with local delicacies.

-Insider Tip: For true indulgence, reserve a spot at the Underground Cellar Experience, which – as you might have guessed – takes place in the winery’s historic underground cellar and features small-lot wine releases served with curated pairings from Chef Jeffrey Russell.
+Insider Tip: For true indulgence, reserve a spot at the Underground Cellar Experience, which—as you might have guessed—takes place in the winery’s historic underground cellar and features small-lot wine releases served with curated pairings from Chef Aaron Meneghelli.

 Merryvale Vineyards